Teenlife

 Other benefits of teen internships include:

-• Connecting academics with real world experience
+• Connecting academics with real-world experience

-• Developing 21-century skills and marketability
+• Developing 21st-century skills and marketability

 • Identifying with a mentor